-There’s a reason experts recommend regular trims, as my hair quickly became overly dry and brittle during the years spent at home during the beginning of the pandemic.
+There’s a reason experts recommend regular trims — as I learned when my hair quickly became overly dry and brittle during the years spent at home during the beginning of the pandemic.
 This was due in part to my reliance on a super-hot flat iron (the only thing that gets my hair looking halfway decent during Zoom calls), and hair-pinching ponytail elastics (for when I don’t have the time to style).

 Needing some professional advice, I shared my distressed hair status with my longtime stylist — Juan Carlos Maciques of Oscar Blandi Salon in New York City.
 As someone who deals with celebrities on a regular basis, Maciques has seen his share of hair abuse, and his advice was simple: incorporate a once-a-week hair treatment into my shower routine.

-For the last few months, I’ve been putting a bunch of hair masks to the test and my hair has never looked healthier or felt so soft — the results are no doubt worth five minutes of my time each week.
-Many of these products will remain part of my beauty regimen long after we get back to our regular routines.
+Over the course of a few months, I tried several hair masks and my hair has never looked healthier or felt so soft — the results are no doubt worth five minutes of my time each week.
 Here are my favorites, plus a few our Shop TODAY editors can't get enough of.

 Moisturizing hair masks to fix dry, damaged hair

 The formula, which has the consistency of yogurt, can be used three ways: as a leave-in conditioner, as a co-wash booster or as a traditional rinse-off.
-Tip: If you use it as a leave-in (which will protect your hair up to 450° during heat styling), be sure to apply it a few inches away from your roots to prevent oilies.
-Even more: you get a whopping 23 ounces for $10.
+Tip: If you use it as a leave-in (which will protect your hair up to 450° during heat styling), be sure to apply it a few inches away from your roots to prevent oiliness.

-This mask is loaded (I repeat, loaded) with natural, good-for-your-hair ingredients, including keratin and macadamia nut seed oil (to reduce frizz and tangles), Kaempferia galanga (a ginger that provides UV protection), wild mango butter (for deep moisturizing) and edelweiss, lychee and sunflower seed extracts (to encourage hair growth).
+This mask is loaded with natural, good-for-your-hair ingredients, including keratin and macadamia nut seed oil (to reduce frizz and tangles), Kaempferia galanga (a ginger that provides UV protection), wild mango butter (for deep moisturizing) and edelweiss, lychee and sunflower seed extracts (to encourage hair growth).

-“Unlike regular conditioners, masks are typically concentrated and penetrate the hair more deeply, which is why they’re an important part of your regular hair maintenance,” explains Michele Burgess, Executive Director, Product Development at Oribe.
+“Unlike regular conditioners, masks are typically concentrated and penetrate the hair more deeply, which is why they’re an important part of your regular hair maintenance,” explains Michele Burgess, executive director of product development at Oribe.

 Simply apply this hair mask after shampooing and rinse after five minutes.
-And yes, this mask contains the fan favorite Oribe fragrance (Italian bergamot + white peach + cedarwood), which holds its scent even after blow drying.
+And yes, this mask contains the fan-favorite Oribe fragrance (Italian bergamot, white peach and cedarwood), which holds its scent even after blow drying.

 Simply spritz the pink cream throughout your strands (if your hair is short, you can use half and save the rest for later), massage in and rinse after five minutes.
 “For finer hair types, avoid the root area and concentrate the product on the ends, where hair tends to be drier and more damaged,” Kimble adds.